goliviero/software_get_started/README.rst

 You can try  to get more information from him  giving him more context on who you  are, for example a  phd in particle physics  or a software developper and he will go deeper in the explanations.
-Not 100% perfect but can be helpful and worth  mentioning.  but can be helpful and it's worth mentioning it.
+Not 100% perfect so you  must take  care about the  results but it  can be  helpful and worth mentioning it.